samiralam/rules-compendium/docs/phb/appendices/appendix-b-creature-stats.md

 ### Traits

-***Pack Tactics.*** The lion has [Advantage](/sources/dnd/free-rules/rules-glossary#Advantage) on an attack roll against a creature if at least one of the lion’s allies is within 5 feet of the creature and the ally doesn’t have the [Incapacitated](/sources/dnd/free-rules/rules-glossary#IncapacitatedCondition) condition.
+***Pack Tactics.*** The lion has [Advantage](/sources/dnd/free-rules/rules-glossary#Advantage) on an attack roll against a creature if at least one of the lion's allies is within 5 feet of the creature and the ally doesn't have the [Incapacitated](/sources/dnd/free-rules/rules-glossary#IncapacitatedCondition) condition.

 ***Running Leap.*** With a 10-foot running start, the lion can [Long Jump](/sources/dnd/free-rules/rules-glossary#LongJump) up to 25 feet.